flpm/oak/output/lists/about_math.md

   - '9781491949641'
 subtitle: Books about mathematics in general, including probability and statistics
 ---
-I have 22 books about Math in my bookshelf.
+I have 22 books about Math in my personal library.

 ### Titles:
 - (paper) [A Tour of the Calculus](/books/info/9780679747888) by David Berlinski